shanto/wp-xcf-commands/readme.txt

 Adds a set of new search results to the site editor command palette (CMD+K/Ctrl+K) for all custom types except those ignored from the settings page.

-== Why ==
+== Description ==

-WordPress has a nice time-saving feature— the command palette.
+WordPress has a great time-saving feature— the command palette.
 It is very useful to perform quick commands and also navigate between pages or posts using keyboard alone.
-However, this built-in feature is limited to native Posts and Pages types.
-It does not return content from other content types.
-So, those using the site editor with Custom Types setup, this is workflow is then partially broken.
+However, this built-in feature is limited to the default Posts and Pages types.
+It does not return entries from other content types.
+So, those using the site editor with Custom Types setup, this is workflow partially breaks.

-**CPT Commands** is a free WordPress plugin that adds a set of new search results to the site editor command palette (CMD+K/Ctrl+K) for all items filed under custom types except for those ignored from the settings page.
+CPT Commands fills the gap.
+Side-by-side with WordPress default types, it injects **custom type** entries into the menu.
+Requires no setup.
+Just install, activate and you are good to go!

 == Installation ==

-### Manual

-* Upload the CPT Commands folder to the plugins directory in your WordPress installation
-* Activate the plugin.
-* Custom post types will start appearing in the command palette immediately.
-* See **Settings** → **CPT Commands** for customization options.

-### Admin Installer via Zip

-* Visit the Add New plugin screen and click the "Upload Plugin" button.
+0. Visit the **Add New** plugin screen and click the **Upload Plugin** button.
-* Click the "Browse…" button and select zip file from your computer.
+0. Click the **Browse…** button and select zip file from your computer.
-* Click the "Install Now" button.
+0. Click the **Install Now** button.
-* Activate the plugin.
+0. **Activate** the plugin.

-* Custom post types will start appearing in the command palette immediately.
+== Configuration ==

-* See **Settings** → **CPT Commands** for customization options.
+See **Settings** → **CPT Commands** for customization options.
+This step is optional and not necessary in most cases.

+==  Screenshots ==
+1. Plugin in action (GIF record)

+== Frequently Asked Questions ==

+= Is **CPT Commands** free? =
+Absolutely free and it will remain free forever.

 == Changelog ==

 = 0.1.2 =
-* Rebranding to CPT Commands
+* Rebranding

 = 0.1.1 =
 * Update readme